gauravsingh089/PyDataExtractor/README.md

-# data_extractor
+# PyDataExtractor
-Python Utility to fetch data from database and generate extract file
+Python Utility to fetch data from databases and generate extract file